MaksimRudnev/ShinyValues/README.md

 ## Issues and problems

-The tool is purely exploratory, don’t forget about cross-country comparability and measurement invariance problems.
+The tool is purely exploratory.

+‼️ _Cross-country comparability and measurement invariance are not guaranteed!_

 Report any issues https://github.com/MaksimRudnev/ShinyValues/issues, visit [my website](http://www.maksimrudnev.com), or send me a message maksim dot rudnev at gmail.com.